prerakl123/EZ_PY/README.md

 reader)

 Tab lengths currently have to be defined in the `tab_length` key in `config.json` file.

+`Ctrl+W` or `Ctrl+F4` for closing the current tab might not work if the focus not set on the Notebook widget but the 'X' for closing the tabs is included.

 # Future Updates
 More Themes will be updated and the currently defined but not assigned themes will have their color combinations assigned to them.